There's a difference between being an expert and being seen as an expert.

 I know it's weird to say "free" and assets in the same sentence, but stay with me.

-It looks to everyone like you're just giving value for free because that's what you're doing.
+When you create content on your website or for your email list, It looks to everyone like you're just giving value for free because that's what you're doing.
 But beyond that, you're building an audience around a specific theme or experience.

 You need to be generous and think long-term to see the point of this, but instead of explaining further, I'll share some examples to inspire you: